Pick Chapter Books Like a Boss! 7 Tips for Choosing a Chapter Book To Read Aloud

-How do you pick the books you read to your children?
+How do you pick a read aloud???

 This does not mean my selections are set in stone.
 Who knows, maybe plans or interests will change.
-But I make mile pile of books and I record them in my planner (Check out the planner I use here).
+But I make my pile of books and I record them in my planner (Check out the planner I use here).

 2. Read More Than One Book